Editor’s note: The original version of this post was published on September 25, 2008.

-There’s a well-loved myth out there in the content net world.
-The story goes that you just have to do something reasonably remarkable, distribute passionate content about it on the Web, and you’ll automatically be assigned your designated 1000 True Fans who will support you in style for the rest of your life.
+There’s a well-loved myth out there that if you do something reasonably remarkable and distribute passionate content, you’ll automatically have an audience who will support you in style for the rest of your life.

 You don’t have to do anything scary.
 Like sell, for example.

 Now if that works for you, that’s terrific.
 So does it?

 The painful truth is that there are lots of trusted, loved, and wildly influential smart people out there who are working like maniacs creating amazing content.

 It’s easy to think that if your audience loves you, all that love will translate automatically into paying customers.
 But if one of your goals is a financial payoff from your content, you still have some work to do.

 Your Aunt Frances loves you very much, but if you’re a Prius dealer and she’s more of a Lamborghini person, you’re never going to sell her a car.

 (And if you do somehow manage to, she’ll always resent you for it.)